aerogear/datasync-voyager/doc/guides/pull-requests.md

   - fix: ensure server starts correctly
   - feat: add RBAC feature to keycloak module.
-  - breaking: renamed apollo server constructor
+  - breaking: renamed voyager server constructor

 The reasons for this are as follows: